NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/getting-started(v2).md

 > [!IMPORTANT]
 *For a smoother experience during the hands-on lab, it's important to thoroughly review both the instructions and the accompanying notes.
 This will help you navigate through the tasks with ease and confidence.*

-This hands-on lab will guide you in using Azure’s advanced tools, including OpenAI LLM, Cognitive Search, and Form Recognizer, to create intelligent systems that enhance productivity and deliver personalized experiences.
+This hands-on lab will guide you in using Azure’s advanced tools, including OpenAI LLM, Azure AI Search, and Form Recognizer, to create intelligent systems that enhance productivity and deliver personalized experiences.

 ## Support Contact